feinleib/filibustr/README.md

 ### Voteview

-There are three functions that retrieve data from [Voteview](https://voteview.com/data):
+There are four functions that retrieve data from [Voteview](https://voteview.com/data):

 - `get_voteview_members()`: data on members (Presidents, Senators, and